Western Animation: Mickey Mouse

 - "Down The Hatch" has several to the old Disneyland attraction "Adventure Thru Inner Space", culminating in Donald singing the song "Miracles From Molecules" in the credits.

-- Spotlight-Stealing Squad: Goofy and Minnie have made the most appearances with a total of 17 shorts each.
-By contrast, Donald appeared in only twelve shorts, Daisy in five, Pluto in three and Pete in two.
+- Spotlight-Stealing Squad: Goofy has made the most appearances with a total of 18 shorts in all, followed closely by Minnie who appeared in 17 shorts.
+By contrast, Donald appeared in only thirteen shorts, Daisy in five, Pluto in three and Pete in two.

 - Minnie has even gotten no less than three whole shorts to herself, "Eau de Minnie", which only features Mickey as a cameo near the end, "Clogged", in which Mickey doesn't make an appearance at all (but Donald does, albeit, again, in a cameo), and "Doggone Biscuits", which does feature Mickey, but places most of the emphasis on Pluto.